-BIR Registration: 3 Simple Steps for Freelance Professionals
+BIR Registration: 3 Simple Steps for Freelancers

 Taxes can sometimes give freelancers and self-employed professionals an uncomfortable feeling.
-It’s something that most freelancers want to avoid and don’t want to wrap their head around.
+It’s something that most freelancers want to avoid and don’t want to wrap their heads around.
 It’s a tedious process they will have to do the filing work themselves.

 But, whether you like it or not, you need to pay the right taxes to keep your business going.
 So, if you haven’t registered your services to BIR yet.
 Here’s a quick guide to help you with processing your BIR registration.